panzerdp/dmitripavlutin.com/content/posts/142-fetch-json/index.md

 Take a look at `body` option value. `JSON.stringify(object)` utility function is used to transform a JavaScript object into a JSON string.

 `body` option accepts a string, but not an object.

-This approach works also when perforning `POST`, but as well `PUT` or `PATCH` requests.
+This approach works also when performing `POST`, but as well `PUT` or `PATCH` requests.

-### 3.1 Explicitely pushing JSON
+### 3.1 Explicitly pushing JSON

-Again, some servers might require you to indicate explicitely that you `POST` (or `PATCH`, or `PUT`) data in JSON format.
+Again, some servers might require you to indicate explicitly that you `POST` (or `PATCH`, or `PUT`) data in JSON format.

-In such a case you can indicate the content type of data you're pushing, particularly setting `Content-Type` header to `application/json`.
+In such a case you can indicate the content type of data you're pushing, particularly setting the `Content-Type` header to `application/json`.

 ```javascript{6-8}
 // ...